se4ai/se4ai.github.io/docs/about.md

 ---
-title: About Us
+title: What is this site about?
 layout: default
 ---

 ![](http://gobeyondseo.com/wp-content/uploads/2011/11/AboutUs.jpg){: align="right" width="350px"}

-## What is this site about?

 ### In the age of AI, what are the "12 steps" for Software Engineering?

+Software engineers (and their managers) are busy people.
+Such busy people appreciate the value of some (but not too many) heuristics to giude their work.

+For example,
-In 2002 Joel Spolsky (CEO and co-founder of Stack Overflow) published 12 checks for measuring how good a software team is.
+in 2002 Joel Spolsky (CEO and co-founder of Stack Overflow) published 12 checks for measuring how good a software team is.
+This list was (is) incredibly  influential.
 For the record, that list is: